-Hydrotherapy has been shown to decrease the pain of labor, so we encourage women to take advantage of our spacious shower and bathtubs.
+Hydrotherapy has been shown to decrease the pain of labor, so we encourage our guests to take advantage of our spacious shower and bathtubs.
 We have birth balls, birth stools, rebozos and yoga slings to help you stay as comfortable as possible, and we encourage changing positions often.
 When you listen to your body, labor is manageable.

 However, we do offer Nitrous Oxide for pain management and stress relief.

-We use a 50/50 mixture of nitrous oxide (N2O, sometimes referred to as “laughing gas”) and oxygen.
+We use a 50/50 mixture of nitrous oxide (NO2, sometimes referred to as “laughing gas”) and oxygen.
 It is FDA approved and is commonly used for pain management during labor in many countries around the world.
 It is administered using a mouth-piece that the patient controls.

 What should I wear during labor?

 Whatever you want!
-Many women choose to wear their own clothes with a sports bra or comfortable top being the most common.
+Many people choose to wear their own clothes with a sports bra or comfortable top being the most common.
 We also have comfortable spa robes available and if you prefer a hospital gown, just ask!

 Can you deliver twins?